Skip to main content

 Triage inbox

-The issues page uses a split-pane layout:
+The Individual triage view uses a split-pane layout:

 Filtering